 - Analyze network redundancy requirements and their impact on capacity.

-- Test and validate multi-site WAN to measure how traffic generators perform with network design software.
+- Test and validate multi-site WAN to measure your traffic generators’ performance with network design software.

-Determine Bandwidth Requirements: To adequately support bandwidth requirements, it’s important to keep an eye on emerging opportunities.
+To adequately support bandwidth requirements, you should keep an eye on emerging opportunities.
 Consider the following factors:

 - Number of users, both current and potential, consuming network resources